MosheRosensweig/OperatingSystems3/README.md

 - Sometimes we needed forgot to zero out / properly initialize variables.
 - Sometimes we needed to mask off extra bits that weren't "clean"
+- When we did "cd .." to go back to the root, it didn't work so we had to special cas that

 6] Any sources you used to help you write your programs/scripts